Get 15% off an Allswell Mattress. Use Code: SLEEPFOUNDATION15

 The support core is an 8-inch tall layer of pocketed coils that are reinforced to be especially strong around the perimeter of the mattress.
 For that reason, the Allswell Luxe has above-average edge support.
 The coils contribute significant bounce and airflow, making the mattress a good choice for hot sleepers and people who want a bed that’s easy to move around on.

-The feel is Firm (7) and tends to be best suited for back and stomach sleepers who get better spinal alignment and support from slightly firmer mattress.
+The feel is medium firm (6) and tends to be best suited for back and side sleepers who get better spinal alignment and support from slightly firmer mattress.

 Walmart offers free shipping and a 90-day trial on the Allswell Luxe, and the mattress comes with a 10-year limited warranty.